LimJongyoon/limjongyoon.github.io/README.md

 #### Recommended Books
 <div class="books-section">
-I enjoy reading books on neuroscience and evolutionary psychology.
-When facing challenges in life, understanding the reasons behind them helps reduce my worries, and applying these insights to my life helps me discover a better version of myself
+    <p class="explaintop">I have a deep passion for reading books on neuroscience and evolutionary psychology.
+Delving into the intricacies of how our brain functions and understanding the evolutionary underpinnings of human behavior provide me with invaluable insights.
+When life presents its inevitable challenges, comprehending the underlying causes not only alleviates my anxieties but also empowers me to approach situations with greater clarity.
+This understanding fosters resilience, allowing me to adapt and recover more effectively from adversity.
+By integrating these revelations into my daily life, I continually evolve and strive to become the best version of myself, enriched with knowledge and deeper self-awareness.</p>
+    <a href="javascript:void(0);" onclick="toggleExplainText(this)" class="more-btn">More</a>
+    <div class="book-item"><div>
     <div class="book-item">
         <img src="../images/sapiens.jpg" alt="Sapiens" class="book-image">
         <span>Sapiens</span>